 New cultivars of common plants, like Achillea millefolium ‘Pomegranate’, require no staking.
 Instead, they’re bred with sturdy stems that withstand strong winds and rains without the need for support.
 Look for interesting, beneficial new varieties of your old-time favorites for the same beauty with less work in the garden.

 With summer’s heat and humidity, many plants suffer from pests and diseases.
-Spend time in your garden daily so that you’ll spot the first signs of problems—and address problems quickly before your plants suffer.
+Check your garden daily so that you’ll spot the first signs of problems—and address them before your plants suffer.
 (Check here to help you identify common diseases.)

-An ounce of prevention is worth a pound of cure, and air circulation around susceptible plants helps prevent the fungal disease, as does staking tall plants to keep them off the damp ground.
+An ounce of prevention is worth a pound of cure.
+Air circulation around susceptible plants helps prevent the fungal disease.
+Be sure to take tall plants to keep them off the damp ground.
 Clean up and remove fall leaves and plant debris to prevent diseases from lurking in gardens.

 Along the lines of prevention, shop for perennial varieties that offer disease resistance.
 Coreopsis Creme Brulee, for instance, withstands harsh summers without succumbing to powdery mildew, as does Rosa Blushing Knock Out®.
 Choosing disease-resistant varieties when planting your perennial garden eases your garden maintenance efforts during hot summer months.

-With a bit of effort, your perennials will continue to thrive and add beauty to your garden throughout the dog days of summer.
-After all, you want to spend time enjoying your lovely garden, especially during summer—and preferably with a cool drink in hand!
+With a bit of effort, your perennials will continue to thrive and add beauty to your summer gardens.
+After all, you want to spend time enjoying your lovely garden—and preferably with a cool drink in hand!

 For more gardening inspiration, be sure to join Rozanne’s Inner Circle!